DamienHarper/auditor-docs/docs/auditor/index.md

 ## Default provider

-A default provider is included with this library: the `DoctrineProvider`
+A default provider is included with this library: `DoctrineProvider`

-`DoctrineProvider` offers both auditing services and sorage services.
+`DoctrineProvider` offers both auditing services and storage services.
 It creates audit logs for all `Doctrine ORM` database related changes:

 - inserts and updates including their diffs and relation field diffs.